 Not only does it identify events by analyzing large numbers of news articles and providing functionality for automatic identification of related events, Event Registry also detects what is currently trending in news reports.

 Establishing what issues are worth further examination is followed by research.
 Researchers at think tanks are usually assigned to follow specific topics or geographical areas.
 And with the personalization features that Event Registry provides, one can easily limit the list of articles and events displayed, specify the concept, category or news publisher of interest while browsing, and even create a specific topic area to monitor.

-To perform research and address concerning topics such as social policy, politics and economics, the possibility to set a topic pages can be very handy (example in the picture: A topic page about italian politics).
+To perform research and address concerning topics such as social policy, politics and economics, the possibility to set a topic page can be very handy (example in the picture: A topic page about Italian politics).

 Use case: Analysing developments in the Qatar blockade